 I find that my guinea pigs also start squeaking off and on for about an hour before their feeding times.
 Guinea pigs have an excellent internal clock, and they will remember when feeding time occurs!

 To limit excessive squealing, make sure you feed them at set times.
 Avoid going in and feeding them as soon as they squeal.
 This will teach them that squealing makes people bring food!
 They will train you very quickly if you let them.

 I’m always careful not to go in and feed my guinea pigs any earlier than 8 pm (that’s their dinner time.)
 If they start squealing at 7:30 and I go in and feed them, they will get even earlier the next night.
 And earlier, and earlier.
 Then they’ll probably also squeal at 8 pm because they don’t seem to think that the earlier feeding replaces their regular dinner time.

-If you’re not careful, you can quickly end up with guinea pigs that squeal all day long.
+If you’re not consistent, you can sometimes end up with guinea pigs that squeal all throughout the day.

 10. Exercise is Challenging

 Guinea pigs don’t have flexible spines like many other rodents.
 For this reason, they cannot get exercise by running on wheels.
 In addition, guinea pigs are very prone to obesity, so exercise is essential to prevent health problems.

 You can encourage your guinea pigs to exercise by providing a large cage and regular floor time outside their enclosure in a guinea pig-proofed room.

 It’s also vital to limit fruits and vegetables that are high in sugar.
 Pellets should also be fed in small amounts, typically about 1/8 cup per guinea pig per day.